Board of Members

 Richard Stones OBE

-Richard is a serving senior police officer who was awarded an OBE for services to police and business security.
-He was the first serving Police Officer worldwide to be awarded Chartered Security Professional status.
-He holds an MSc in Security and Risk Management, is a Visiting Fellow of Derby University, a Fellow of the Security Institute, Fellow of the Chartered Management Institute, and a Freeman of the City Of London.
-Richard is a technical adviser on international security related projects for the EU, UN and NATO, is a contributing author to the UN Criminal Research Institute Handbook for the Protection of Crowded Places and recently wrote the UK Chapter of the McGraw Hill American Homeland Security handbook.
-He sits on several national security related project boards and is a founding director of the UK National Business Crime Forum.
-He has been a school governor at both primary and secondary schools for over 15 years and has held numerous portfolios and chairs.
+On retirement he was appointed the Head of Loss Prevention for the global fashion retailer Next PLC.
+During his careers Richard has also been a technical adviser on international security related projects for the EU, UN and NATO, was a contributing author to the UN Criminal Research Institute Handbook for the Protection of Crowded Places and recently wrote the UK Chapter of the McGraw Hill American Homeland Security handbook.
+He has been a school governor at both primary and secondary schools for over 20 years and has held numerous portfolios and chairs.

 Board of Trustees